brandur/sorg/content/drafts/postgres-sortsupport.md

 SortSupport is implemented by exposing a narrow slice of source code.
-Sorting in Postgres is extremely complex and involves thousands of lines of code, so fair warning that I'm going to simplify some things and skip *a lot*, but we can still upon a few interesting parts.
+Sorting in Postgres is extremely complex and involves thousands of lines of code, so fair warning that I'm going to simplify some things and skip *a lot* of others.

-A good type to start is `Datum`, the pointer-sized type (32 or 64 bits, depending on the CPU's architecture) used for sort comparisons.
+A good place start is with `Datum`, the pointer-sized type (32 or 64 bits, depending on the CPU) used for sort comparisons.
 It stores entire values for pass-by-value types, abbreviated keys for pass-by-reference types that implement SortSupport, and a pointer for those that don't.
-You can see it defined in [`postgres.h`][datum]:
+You can find it defined in [`postgres.h`][datum]:

 ``` c
 /*